-There is a free WiFi, lockers, cafe and shared kitchen.
+There is free WiFi, lockers, cafe, and shared kitchen.

-Hostel has really nice and cool bar with good choice of local brandies.
+The hostel has really nice and cool bar with a good choice of local brandy.
 Hostel has six rooms, some are dormitory rooms and others are private rooms.

 Fresh towels and sheets are provided.
 Lounge area comes with two flat-screen TVs, and a Playstation.
 Hostel doesn't have its own bar or restaurant, but there are plenty of them in the vicinity.
 Laundry facilities are available with extra charge.

 Boutique Hostel Forum is located in Zadar old town.
 Hostel Forum offers dormitory rooms, private rooms and one suite.
 All the rooms are air-conditioned.
 Shared rooms offer enough privacy as beds are separated one from the other with a curtain.
 Free WiFi is available.